-In the study of science, it is very important to know that all solids are not the same, all liquids are not the same, and all gases are never the same.
-In addition to that, it is important to understand why all liquids are not the same, and why some are purer than others, in terms of their chemical makeup or compositions.
-This is why the classification of matter is important.
+In the study of science, it is essential to understand that all solids are not the same, all liquids are not the same, and all gases are never the same.
+Additionally, it is vital to understand why all liquids are not the same and why some are purer than others in terms of their chemical makeup or compositions.
+That is why the classification of Matter is necessary.

-Matter can be classified into two categories: pure substances and mixtures.
+Matter can be placed into two classes: pure substances and mixtures.
 This classification is based on the internal composition of that matter.
-Using composition to describe matter is better than using its state, because the internal makeup makes matter unique, and not its phase or state.
-Example, water () can be vapor, solid or the usual liquid.
+Using composition to describe matter is better than using its state because the internal makeup makes matter unique, and not its phase or state.
+For example, water can be vapor, solid, or the usual liquid.
 This means that scientifically, it is not correct to say water is a liquid, even though we all know that water is usually a liquid.

 First, it is very important to be very clear what some words mean.
 Let us begin with ‘Elements’